temenuzhka-gadzheva/MovieAngularProject/README.md

 ## Build

  1) download the project
- 2) open a terminal and run the command: npm i to download the necessary packages
+ 2) open a terminal and run the command: `npm i` to download the necessary packages
- 3) in the terminal run the command: json-server --watch server-json to start the json server
+ 3) open `src` folder, then open `server` folder and in the terminal run the command: `json-server --watch server-json` to start the json server
- 4) open another terminal and run the command: npm start
+ 4) open another terminal and run the command: `npm start`
- 5) open a browser and type the following address http: // localhost: 4200/
+ 5) open a browser and type the following address `http://localhost:4200/`

 ## Further help